 A roadside emergency can happen at any time, whether your RV is new or old.
-If you are traveling, using the following guidelines can help get you back on the road faster.
+If you are traveling, using the following quidelines can help get you back on the road faster.

-- Use our website "Dealer Locator" located at www. granddesignrv.com to find the nearest authorized repair center. - If you cannot locate an authorized dealer near you, ask the campground staff for referrals or check the local telephone yellow pages.
-Or contact Grand Design RV Customer Support or your selling dealer for assistance in locating a repair facility. - a.
+- Please use the "Dealer Locators" on our website (www.granddesignrv.com) to find the nearest authorized repair center. - If you cannot locate an authorized dealer near you, ask the campground staff for referrals or check the local telephone yellow pages.
+Or contact Grand Design RV Customer Service or your selling dealer for assistance in locating a repair facility. - a.
 Contact the RV repair facility to discuss your situation and make an appointment.
 Ask how their billing will be handled.
 They may choose to bill Grand Design RV directly; otherwise, you are expected to pay them. - b.
 Have the RV repair facility inspect your RV.
-Either they or you must call Grand Design RV Customer Support to discuss applicable warranty coverage prior to any repair work being performed. - Grand Design RV Customer Support will issue an authorization number upon warranty repair approval and advise if any original parts must be returned. - After the authorization number has been issued, the repair center may begin actual repair on your RV. - e.
-For reimbursement, either you or the RV repair facility must send a copy of your itemized repair bill and all requested return parts by UPS (regular ground, freight pre-paid) to Grand Design RV within 60-days of the completed repair date.
-To expedite processing your warranty claim, include your name, address, phone number, RV 17-digit VIN and authorization number.
-If returning parts, include a copy of your freight bill. - 3.
+Either they or you must call Grand Design RV Customer Service to discuss applicable warranty coverage prior to any repair work being performed. - c.
+Grand Design RV Customer Service will issue an authorization number upon warranty repair approval and advise if any original parts must be returned. - After the authorization number has been issued, the repair center may begin actual repair on your RV. - e.
 Inspect the completed repair work thoroughly.
 If you are not satisfied, communicate that to the RV repair facility management.
-Make sure you are satisfied with the repair before you pay or leave the premises.
+Make sure you are satisfied with the repair before you pay or leave the premises. - f.
+For reimbursement, either you or the RV repair facility must send a copy of your itemized repair bill and all requested return parts by UPS (regular ground, freight pre-paid) to Grand Design RV Customer Service within 60-days of the completed repair date.
+To expedite processing your warranty claim, include your name, address, phone number, RV 17-digit VIN and authorization number.
+If returning parts, include a copy of your freight bill.